EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Changelog ==

+= 1.5.2 - December 23rd, 2016 =
+* The editor should only default to the 'Visual' tab for our Custom Product Tabs (no other editors)
+* Added all of the default WordPress settings to the editor

 = 1.5.1 - December 22nd, 2016 =
 * Fixed bug that caused content to be copied incorrectly when moving tabs up / down